tinybirdco/flappy-tinybird/README.md

 ## Workshop wrap-up

 With only a few clicks, you connected to an existing Kafka topic and streamed data into Tinybird.
 And with just a few lines of SQL, you built user-facing analytics to improve the player experience and real-time personalization to drive revenue.

+Explore the rest of this repository to see how the entire project fits together.
+Happy flapping!

+---

 # Run the game locally